 However, the life of long video platforms hasn’t ended.
 In fact, businesses can still benefit from promoting their products and services on Chinese traditional video platforms.
 First of all, longer videos allow storytelling to establish a sounder emotional relationship with customers and communicate brand values.
 Indeed, while short video ads enhance brand awareness, long videos improve brand perception.

 Secondly, traditional platforms are perfect for high-quality informational videos where users can find out more about the products.
 Moreover, long videos are becoming a synonym of high-quality content and as the online video streaming universe gets more users, quality content is essential to stand out.

 Gen-Z and Millennial women living in low-tier cities account for more than half of Tencent Video’s users.
 Maybe that is the reason why Tencent decided to target low-tier cities with a brand new streaming platform called Pianduoduo (not to be confused with e-commerce platform Pinduoduo).
 The company announced that such video platform would provide users with movies and TV series for free without any advertising.
-Moreover, users will earn “gold coins” convertible into RMB for time spent watching video content on Pianduoduo.
+Moreover, users will earn “gold coins” convertible into RMB for time spent watching video content on Pinduoduo.

 Bilibili was founded in 2009 as a community and video platform where sharing Japanese anime’s pictures and videos, drawing inspiration from Niconico, one of Japan’s largest video-sharing websites.
 In the span of 12 years, the company gradually developed, expanding its business into advertising, mobile gaming, e-commerce, live streaming, and launching a premium subscription plan which grant access to previews, special offers, and high-quality content.

-Takeaways: China’s video streaming platforms may yet bear valuable fruit
+Chinese video streaming platforms may yet bear valuable fruit

-- Although nowadays live streaming and short video APPs attract the lion share of national internet users, companies can still rely on traditional video streaming platforms in order to establish sounder emotional relations with Chinese consumers and improve brand perception.
+- Although nowadays live streaming and short video APPs attract the lion share of national internet users, companies can still rely on traditional video streaming platforms to establish sounder emotional relations with Chinese consumers and improve brand perception.

 - iQiyi is one of the largest video streaming platforms in the world and it stands out for its technologically sophisticated tools, such as artificial intelligence (AI) and big data analytics.
 The big July’s treasure hunt across China is an example of the innovations which the app can bring.

-- Youku is one of the pioneer and a major player in China’s online video market.
+- Youku is one of the pioneers and a major player in China’s online video market.
 Even if it does not perform as well as iQiyi and Tencent Video, the platform hangs in there and it still boasts millions of monthly visitors.